composer/composer/doc/02-libraries.md

 ## Specifying the version

-You need to specify the version some way.
-Depending on the type of repository you are using, it might be possible to omit it from `composer.json`, because the repository is able to infer the version from elsewhere.
+You need to specify the package's version some way.
+When you publish your package on Packagist, it is able to infer the version from the VCS (git, svn, hg) information, so in that case you do not have to specify it, and it is recommended not to.
+See [tags](#tags) and [branches](#branches) to see how version numbers are extracted from these.

-If you do want to specify it explicitly, you can just add a `version` field:
+If you are creating packages by hand and really have to specify it explicitly, you can just add a `version` field:

     {
         "version": "1.0.0"
     }

-However if you are using git, svn or hg, you don't have to specify it.
-Composer will detect versions as follows:

 ### Tags